yasm/yasm/Mkfiles/vc8/readme.vc8.txt

 2. YASM Download
 ----------------

-The following files are not built on VC++ and are not contained in the YASM subversion repository (but they are included in the nightly YASM snapshots):
+The following files are not built by default on VC++ and are not contained in the YASM subversion repository (but they are included in the nightly YASM snapshots):

     gas-bison.c
     gas-bison.h